-The answers to these questions are subject to so many variables, that it is important to take professional advice (my advice is to speak to Mike Booth, our regulation expert, and Daniel Lewin, our head of tax).
+The answers to these questions are subject to so many variables, that it is important to take professional advice (my advice is to speak to Mike Booth, our regulation expert).
 Clearly, the nature of the deal agreed between the UK and the EU (assuming there is one!) may have a significant impact on your strategy.
 But you cannot wait until 2021 to act.

 Yes – this means you have homework to do…